Hotel Cipriani: History

-The hotel was opened in 1958 by Giuseppe Cipriani, founder of Harry’s Bar in Venice and inventor of the Bellini cocktail.
+The hotel was opened in 1958 by Giuseppe Cipriani, founder of Harry's Bar in Venice and inventor of the Bellini cocktail.
 As well as Giuseppe Cipriani, the partners in the joint company were the three daughters of the 2nd Earl of Iveagh, who provided the financing.
 The three sisters—Viscountess Boyd of Merton, Lady Honor Svedar and Lady Brigid Guinness—each had a suite designed for themselves and their families.
-Rooms were decorated with Venetian furnishings, including Murano glass chandeliers, Fortuny fabrics and Venetian artworks.
+The rooms were decorated with Venetian furnishings, including Murano glass chandeliers, Fortuny fabrics and Venetian artwork.

 The hotel achieved instant acclaim.
 In 1962, the Earl asked Giuseppe Cipriani to rebuild and manage the Hotel Belvedere on his property in Asolo; this was reopened as the Hotel Villa Cipriani.
-In 1968, some adjoining land was purchased and a swimming pool (the only pool in central Venice) was added among gardens.
+In 1968, some adjoining land was purchased and a swimming pool (the only pool in central Venice) was added among the gardens.